KK4TEE/idKnowU/README.md

 * [`capture.py`](/capture.py) is used to build the information and face-matching data sets.
 * [OpenFace](https://github.com/cmusatyalab/openface) is used to process the data.
 * [`idknowuserver.py`](/server/idknowuserver.py) is used to host the processed data to the network.
-* Unity / HoloLens is used to supply streaming video to be inspected and display results to the user.
+* [Unity / HoloLens App](/unity/idKnowU) is used to supply streaming video to be inspected and display results to the user.

 ## Capture